jusbuckingham/June/README.md

-# june
+# June
-Using AI to quantify the black American experience.
+Using LLMs to quantify the Black American experience.

 # Subjects